AGZO: Activation-Guided Zeroth-Order Optimization for LLM Fine-Tuning: Experiments

 \subsection{Alignment to the True Gradient}

-This diagnostic experiment is designed to validate the gradient accuracy analysis in Section~\ref{sec:theory}, which shows that under activation spectral concentration, AGZO achieves a strictly larger expected cosine similarity than MEZO.
+This diagnostic experiment is designed to validate the gradient accuracy analysis in Section~\ref{sec:theory}, which shows that under activation spectral concentration, AGZO achieves a strictly larger expected cosine similarity than MeZO.

 To empirically test this prediction in a realistic fine-tuning setting, we fine-tune \textsc{Qwen3-0.6B} with Testbed One on \textsc{SST-2} and track, at training step $t$, the cosine similarity between the ZO estimated gradient and the exact backpropagation gradient computed on the same mini-batch.
-As shown in \cref{fig:grad_cos}, AGZO consistently yields higher cosine similarity than MEZO throughout training.
-This observation directly supports the theoretical conclusion that activation-guided low-rank perturbations improve directional alignment relative to dense Gaussian ZO perturbations.
+As shown in \cref{fig:grad_cos}, while the absolute cosine values are small due to the extremely large parameter dimension and the stochasticity of fine-tuning, the persistent gap between AGZO and MeZO is the primary signal of interest and is consistent with the strict separation predicted by \cref{thm:agzo-vs-mezo}.